gwdetchar/gwbootstrap/README.rst

 where :code:`<version>` is the semantic version number, e.g. 1.0.0.
-If you require only the lightweight script elements, and do not need calendars or other heavier interactive features, please use the `gwbootstrap-basic` script:
+If you require only the lightweight script elements, and do not need calendars or other heavier interactive features, please use the :code:`gwbootstrap-basic`
+script:

 .. code-block:: html